jacobkap/crimebythenumbers/docs/choropleth-maps.md

 #> Linking to GEOS 3.6.1, GDAL 2.2.3, PROJ 4.9.3
 ```

 The way `sf` reads in the shapefiles is through the `st_read()` function.
 A shapefile is simialr to a data.frame but has information on how to draw a geographic boundary such as a state.
 Our input inside the () is a string with the name of the ".shp" file we want to read in (since we are telling R to read a file on the computer rather than an object that exists, it needs to be in quotes).
-This shapefile contains Census tracts for Philly so we'll call the object "philly_tracts".
+This shapefile contains Census tracts for Philly so we'll call the object *philly_tracts*".

 ```r